state-alchemists/zrb/docs/getting-started.md

   stop-containers    Stop project containers
 ```

-# Adding a Cmd task
+# Creating a simple task

-Once your project has been created, it's time to add some tasks to your project.
+Once your project has been created, you can add some new tasks to your project.

 Let's say you work for a company named `Arasaka`, and you want to show a cool CLI banner for your company.